-- Know the basics of C++ programming and different operators. - Understand the concept of Object-Oriented Programming (OOP). - Use control statements (if, if...else, while, do...while, for, switch,...) and functions. - Work with arrays and vectors. - Use classes to organize C++ programs and create user-defined data types. - Understand operator overloading, inheritance, and polymorphism. - Solve problems in scientific applications using OOP.
+- Know the basics of C++ programming and different operators. - Understand the concept of Object-Oriented Programming (OOP). - Use control statements (if, if...else, while, do...while, for, switch,...) and functions. - Work with data structures (e.g., arrays, vectors, and sets), references, and pointers. - Use classes to organize C++ programs and create user-defined data types. - Understand operator overloading, inheritance, and polymorphism. - Solve problems in scientific applications using OOP.